Opening hours and access

 The Ceramics workshop is located adjacent to the Lower Hall.
 The workshop is well equipped with plaster bats, extruders, glaze room (with weights, glaze mixers and spray cabinets), gas ovens and electric ovens of various sizes and with different functions.
 Next the workshop's entrance there is also a plaster workshop where it is possible to cast in different materials, and it has two plaster bats, ribbon saw and formwork equipment.

-The Workshop Technician lends hand tools and special tools for ceramics.
+The Head Engineer lends hand tools and special tools for ceramics.

 There are strict requirements for safety training, tidiness and good routines at the Ceramics workshop.
 You must also have your own dedicated workwear and personal protective equipment.

-The Workshop Technician at the ceramics workshop is Erik Lytskjold
+The Head Engineer at the ceramics workshop is Marilinn Lund

 Textiles workshop